 The natural sweetness of nuts also adds a desert-like element to meals.
 There are lots of ways you can use local fruit, nuts, and sweeteners like honey, tree syrups, or even homegrown beet sugar to produce a tasty finale.

 Celebrate home and locally grown food at your Homestead Thanksgiving by creatively using what you do have access to, rather than trying to imitate dishes that are commercially endorsed.

 One interesting tidbit I gleaned from the first-hand accounts of that eventful Thanksgiving was that the pilgrims sat at tables.
 Meanwhile, the Wampanoag ate while sitting on the ground.
 That idea seemed so liberating to me.

 We spend so much time trying to decorate our tables, plan seating for everyone, making sure we have enough plates, etc. What if you could just throw out a few blankets and let people sit where they wanted?
 How about gathering around a fire pit to enjoy the crisp autumn air?

 I often get stuck in a rut thinking things must be a certain way that I spend more time worrying and preparing than enjoying the process.
 Having the liberty to throw out certain conventions like using formal dining tables, takes all that stress away.

 Now, you may want to offer more formal seating to family or friends who have difficulty getting up or down.
-But, for everyone else, offer them your version of Wampanoag hospitality and help them get grounded on your homestead.
+However, for everyone else, offer them your version of Wampanoag hospitality and help them get grounded on your homestead.

 Most of what we consider normal are really just a limitation placed on us by our habits and cultural traditions.
 The original Thanksgiving was about embracing a new life in an old world.
 Your homestead thanksgiving can be that way too.